 In 1966, the first discount warehouse for recreational vehicles was opened by the Moran family in the Apponaug Mill complex in Warwick, R.I.
 This 3/4 acre indoor showroom was the talk of the industry until it burned flat to the ground in a spectacular fire that took 32 other businesses as well as Arlington's Discount Warehouse.
 The fire that occurred on that fateful night in September of 1969 remains the largest ever to hit the City of Warwick.

-Steve Moran immediately saw inadequacies in the expanding business and set out to correct them.
+Now a bit older and wiser, Steve immediately saw inadequacies in the expanding business and set out to correct them.
 He convinced his parents to construct an addition to the facility that took the service facility from three bays to nine bays, doubled the floor space of the parts store, doubled the outside display space, created a customer storage area, and built new offices for the sales department.

-Steve Moran was promoted to general manager in 1976.
+Steve's bets paid off and he was promoted to general manager in 1976.
 Sisters Sandi (Moran) O'Leary and current Arlington president Linda (Moran) Tarro joined the company in 1976 and 1985 respectively, making Arlington the epitome of a "family" business.
-The whole family worked at Arlington during the mid-1980s.
+All five family members worked at Arlington during the mid-1980s.
 Steve took care of all the buying and selling of campers; Jack took care of the finances and was the company's industry representative; Shirley handled the warranty, billing, and office functions; Sandi was the bookkeeper, and Linda worked in the parts department.

 The company thrived.
 During the 1980s Arlington was a consistent "Top Twenty" performer for Winnebago Industries and a consistent "Top Ten" performer for Prowler travel trailers.

-In 1989, the company acquired additional land and expanded again.
-A larger customer storage area, a public dump station, an overnight camping area, more offices, more display area, and a night key depository were added.
+In 1989, Arlington expanded again.
 The facility was completely remodeled and the company renamed Arlington R. V. Supercenter, Inc. The name change reflected the fact that the company's services had expanded and that, by the late 1980s, motorized units accounted for 80 percent of sales.
 It wasn't just about trailers anymore.
-Arlington was truly a "super" R. V. resource center.

 Proud of the past and excited for the future, Arlington RV and the Moran family look forward to continuing success in the generations to come.